kloklo90/Web-test/README.md

 I ran out of time for the implementation of the checkout page functionality.
 I designed the checkout page with the products already inside.
 The quantity input element has value has min value of 1 and max value which is equal to the inventory qty. the input is changeable and buttons + and - also update the qty number value.
 Both buttons have methods to change (increment or decrement) the quantity value.
-In the methods we verify the value is within range before making an update.
+In the methods we verify the value is within range before making an update, recalculate the cost of the article in the cart and update the subtotal and total values.
+We also need a currency format helper method.

 onsubmit --> when BUY NOW button is clicked.
 We check the cart size - using json stringify to make the post.
 If cart size is empty the buy now button is disabled.